 Nowadays, writing for SEO is no longer a simple formula.
-It has become one of the most important aspects of a successful SEO strategy and there are certain factors you need to nail before your writing can be considered acceptable in the SEO world.
+It has become one of the most important aspects of a successful SEO strategy and choosing an Orange County SEO company and there are certain factors you need to nail before your writing can be considered acceptable in the SEO world.
 There are certain rules that dominate how you should write your content.
 These rules are set so you can provide articles that are useful to both search engines and customers alike.

 What are these rules to effectively write for SEO?